 When you’ve weighed all the pros and cons, it really comes down to choosing the professional who you both trust and feel comfortable with.
 Don’t stress about your decision, photography is one of the many aspects of your wedding day; so don’t be afraid to trust your gut to help make the final call.

 So what about the photographers you didn’t choose to work with?
 Don’t forget that behind every business is a person, who deserves to hear from you.
 Even though it might be slightly uncomfortable, be sure to let any vendors you’ve contacted know that you have chosen to go in another direction.
-Taking that minute to say “we appreciate you meeting with us, but after much consideration, we’ve decided to move forward with another photographer” is the kind and considerate thing to do.
+Taking that minute to say “we appreciate your time, but after much consideration, we’ve decided to move forward with another photographer” is the kind and considerate thing to do.

 The best advice that I can give is if you have found your perfect photographer don’t delay in booking them in!
 Most photographers including myself, can’t hold your date or ‘pencil you in’.
 To be fair to everyone, we can’t ‘hold’ a date without taking an official booking.
 Typically, photographers run on a first come/first served basis but remember this also benefits both of you.
 By securing your wedding photographer you have a guarantee that they will not entertain enquiries from other parties for the same date.
 It’s always in your best interest to book your wedding photographer as soon as you have chosen the one you love.